Umair1012/Flask-Based-Python-Application-on-AWS-EC2-with-Docker/README.md

 ### 🌍 Access the Application in Browser
 If running on a server (e.g., EC2), open the app at:
-<pre><your-ec2-public-ip>:8000</pre>
+<pre>httpe://your-ec2-public-ip:8000
-Ensure port 8000 is allowed in your security group/firewall.
+Ensure port 8000 is allowed in your security group/firewall.</pre>

-🖥️ Expected Output
+### 🖥️ Expected Output
 Once the application is running, you’ll see this message in your browser:

-Welcome to the Internal Audit Dashboard - Version 1
+<pre>Welcome to the Internal Audit Dashboard - Version 1</pre>
-🛠️ Built With
-- Python 3
-- Flask 2.3.3

 ### 📄 License
 <pre>This project is open-source and available under the MIT License.</pre>